statebacked/docs/docs/limits.md

   This restriction will be lifted in the future - email [support@statebacked.dev](mailto:support@statebacked.dev) if your use case would benefit from long-lived child service support.
+- Delayed events will be attempted at most 5 times.
+If every attempt to deliver the event fails (e.g. the machine throws or times out before transitioning), the event will be discarded.

+# Validations

+- Machine names may be between 1 and 128 characters from the set A-Za-z_-
+- Machine instance names may be between 1 and 128 characters from the set A-Za-z_-